String Quartets, Op. 59 (Beethoven)

 They are the first three of what are usually known as the "Middle Period" string quartets, or simply the "Middle Quartets."
 The other two are opus 74 and opus 95.
 Many quartets record all five as a set.

+Themes

-Beethoven uses a characteristically Russian theme in the first two quartets in honour of the prince who gave him the commission:
+Beethoven uses a characteristically "Russian" theme in the first two quartets in honour of the count who gave him the commission.

+Due to the Ukrainian Cossack origins of the Razumovsky dynasty, the quartets also contain Ukrainian folk melodies.